Compliance and enforcement policy

 Common conditions include requirements to not accept enrolments beyond a set maximum cap and to provide TEQSA with specific information on a determined regular basis.

 Conditions are imposed for specific periods of time.
-Regulated entities can request TEQSA remove conditions prior to the nominal expiration if they believe they have addressed the issue, or the issue no longer presents a risk.
+Regulated entities can request TEQSA remove or vary conditions prior to the expiration pursuant to the relevant statutory regime (TEQSA Act or ESOS Act) under which the conditions were imposed.

-An enforceable undertaking is a written undertaking made by a regulated entity, and accepted by TEQSA, under section 125 of the TEQSA Act or section 110A of the ESOS Act.
+An enforceable undertaking is a written undertaking made by a regulated entity.
+An enforceable undertaking is accepted and enforced pursuant to Part 6 of the Regulatory Powers Act.
 Under an enforceable undertaking, a regulated entity commits to take particular action or refrain from taking particular action to ensure it meets relevant legislative obligations.

 TEQSA may seek enforcement of an enforceable undertaking in a court if an entity has breached or failed to comply with an enforceable undertaking.

-Under Part 7 Division 4 of the TEQSA Act, TEQSA can apply for an injunction from the court to compel a regulated entity to do something, or to prevent it from undertaking a particular activity, so it can comply with its obligations.
-Generally, injunctions will only be sought where the contravention or non-compliance is of a serious and persistent nature, or where urgent action is required such as where there is an immediate or direct risk to students’ welfare.
+Generally, injunctions will only be sought where the conduct, or proposed conduct, that contravenes the TEQSA Act is of a serious and persistent nature, or where urgent action is required such as where there is an immediate or direct risk to students’ welfare.
 An injunction may also be sought where less serious enforcement measures have been ineffective.